Building a startup from the ground up is exciting. This is your opportunity to change the world.

 Building this type of culture, however, requires you to avoid these mistakes:

-The end product is just part of the process as a startup.
+The end product is just part of the startup process.
 It would help if you also celebrated the individuals working hard in realizing your collective vision together.

-❌ You fire people whom you disagree with
+❌ 29: You fire people with whom you disagree with

 A thriving culture is not an echo chamber.
 It would help if you had people with different and conflicting opinions to help challenge your views and, ultimately, create the best possible product for your target audience.